 Innovation Portfolio Matrix

-At a very high level, the Innovation Portfolio Matrix is used in the context of business, marketing, finance.
+At a very high level, the Innovation Portfolio Matrix is used in the context of business, strategy, innovation.

 Innovation Portfolio Matrix quadrant descriptions, including examples